CharlieEtienne/palette-generator/README.md

 # Palette Generator

-A PHP library for generating tailwind v4 color palettes from a hexadecimal color.
+A PHP library for generating Tailwind v4 color palettes from a hexadecimal color.

 ## Installation